ocaml/v2.ocaml.org/site/learn/tutorials/if_statements_loops_and_recursion.md

 # If Statements, Loops and Recursion

-## If statements (actually these are if expressions)
+## If statements (actually, these are if expressions)
-OCaml has an if statement with two variations, and the obvious meaning:
+OCaml has an `if` statement with two variations, and the obvious meaning:

 ```ocaml
 if boolean-condition then expression